The ultimate guide to application virtualization

 Numecent Cloudpaging solves this interoperability issue in a unique way known as configurable virtualization.
 Any part of the app can be completely isolated from the target system (as with App-V), written to disk such as with a driver or service, or exist in a mixed mode known as the integrated layer.
 These settings can be applied generally at the time of capture, or at an individual file and registry key level.
 Multiple captures at different layers allow for the quick and easy isolation of pre-requisites such as Java and C++ redistributables, whilst allowing the main application to operate as if natively installed.

 Cloudpaging Studio is also widely regarded as one of the best packaging tools for producing clean captures due to a comprehensive pre-filter, so there is less clean-up to do after the initial capture of the app installer.
-In contract with legacy packaging tools, if the packager is unsure whether a file or registry key was captured as part of the original installer, that file can simply be moved to the isolated later where it remains available to the app, but will not conflict with any target system.
+In contrast with legacy packaging tools, if the packager is unsure whether a file or registry key was captured as part of the original installer, that file can simply be moved to the isolated later where it remains available to the app, but will not conflict with any target system.

 Older snapshot-based tools, which compare the system state before and after the app installation, have long been surpassed by the above approaches and are not worth considering.
 The high level of noise that they capture makes them impractical due to the time required to clean a package.